Ellis, Tim & Turnbull, James & Knowles, TG & Lines, Jeffrey & Auchterlonie, Neil

 The buyer-driven expectation for more and cheaper salmon has pushed salmon farming beyond the biological limits of fish and the surrounding environment.

 Some companies dragged their feet, demanding compensation for the slaughter of their salmon, allowing the disease to spread throughout the Bay of Fundy in New Brunswick and eventually to Nova Scotia, Newfoundland and Labrador, and Prince Edward Island.
+In 2001, there were 29 reported outbreaks of the disease in the region, and infections have been recorded every year since records began to be kept in 2012.

+Compensation programs were established, leading to tens of millions of dollars being transferred from provincial and federal governments to fish farmers in Atlantic Canada.
 Today, ISA is considered endemic in Atlantic Canada.
-Compensation is no longer available, after the Canada Food Inspection Agency ruled that the infected fish could be sold for human consumption.²⁰ In 2001, there were 29-reported outbreaks of the disease in the region, and infections recorded in every year since records began to be kept in 2012.²¹
+Compensation is no longer available, after the Canada Food Inspection Agency ruled that the infected fish could be sold for human consumption.

 CONCLUSION